AMReX-Codes/amrex/_sources/Visualization.rst.txt

 development, and the environment may change without notice.***

 NERSC also provides Anaconda Python, which allows users to create their own customizable Python environments.
-It is recommended to install  in such an environment.
+It is recommended to install yt in such an environment.
 One can do so with the following example:

+.. highlight:: console

 ::